-(ii) published on a website and the person entitled to receive it is sent a website notification, that person may request a copy in hard copy form from the party which publishes it.
+30.3 RIGHT TO RECEIVE COPIES OF DOCUMENTS, ANNOUNCEMENTS AND INFORMATION IN HARD COPY FORM that person may request a copy in hard copy form from the party which publishes it.
 Any such request must be made in accordance with the procedure specified in the document, announcement or information for the making of such requests and must provide an address to which the hard copy document, announcement or other information may be sent.